Izik-Martinez/codeWarsSolutions/README.md

 ## Lessons Learned:

 No matter one's expereince level, there's always more to learn.
-Each time a construct a code wars solution, it gives me a surge of satisfaction that fuels my ability and passion to learn.
+Each time I construct a code wars solution, it gives me a surge of satisfaction that fuels my ability and passion to learn.

 ## Examples:
 Take a look at these couple examples that I have in my repo: [thisRepo](https://github.com/Izik-Martinez/codeWarsSolutions)